 Work Permit and Business Visa

-On the other hand, based on the general requirements of obtaining a work permit in Indonesia, according to Article 36, Government Regulation no. 35 in 2015, there are several points that you should comply with as an expats employee.
+However, based on the general requirements of obtaining a work permit in Indonesia, according to Article 36, Government Regulation no. 35 in 2015, there are several points that you should comply with as an expats employee.
 Which are:

 Furthermore, based on Indonesian Immigration Law Article 4, Regulation No.3 in 2013, an expatriate is not eligible to work and obtain a working permit in Indonesia for the following categories: